OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants at any OBF event/platform include:

-- written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
+- written or verbal comments which have the effect of excluding people based on membership of any specific group
 - causing someone to fear for their safety, such as through stalking, following, or intimidation
 - violent threats or language directed against another person
 - the display of sexual or violent images